-The existing permit includes 7-day chronic freshwater biomonitoring requirements.
-A summary of the biomonitoring testing for the facility indicates that in the past three years, the permittee has performed thirteen chronic tests, with zero demonstrations of significant toxicity (i.e., zero failures).
+The existing permit includes chronic freshwater biomonitoring requirements.
+A summary of the biomonitoring testing for the facility indicates that in the past three years, the permittee performed 19 chronic tests, with no demonstrations of significant toxicity (i.e., failures) by the water flea or fathead minnow.